Production Scheduling

 Batch Scheduling

-• Used extensively in industries like pharmaceuticals, food processing, and electronics, where certain products require the same setup, reducing changeover time.
+- Used in pharmaceuticals, food processing, and electronics industries, where certain products require the same setup, reducing changeover time.

 Job Shop Scheduling